12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 Time wasters in the workplace keep you from reaching this goal.
 Also, consider the financial loss you incur.

-According to Forbes, millennials waste 2 hours a day or 40 hours on average at work and The US Bureau of Labor Statistics states that an employee in the private sector earns $32.92 per hour.
+According to Forbes, millennials waste 2 hours a day or 40 hours on average time at work, and the US Bureau of Labor Statistics states that an employee in the private sector earns $32.92 per hour.

 That’s $1316 wasted every month for each millennial worker.
 This highlights the issue of time theft.